Stede Bonnet: Battle of Cape Fear River

 The battle was at a stalemate for the next five or six hours, with all the participants immobilized.
 Bonnet's men had the advantage that their deck was heeled away from their opponents, giving them cover, while the Henry's deck was tilted toward the pirates, thus exposing Rhett's men to punishing musket volleys.
 Bonnet's force suffered twelve casualties while killing ten and wounding fourteen of Rhett's 70-man crew.
 Most of Bonnet's men fought enthusiastically, challenging their enemies to board and fight hand to hand, and tying a knot in their flag as a mock signal to come aboard and render aid.
-Bonnet himself patrolled the deck with a pistol drawn, threatening to kill any pirate who faltered in the fight.
 Nevertheless, some of the prisoners who had been forced to join the pirate crew refused to fire on Rhett's men, and one narrowly escaped death at Bonnet's hands in the confusion of the engagement.

 The battle was ultimately decided when the rising tide lifted Rhett's sloops free while temporarily leaving the Royal James stranded.
-Bonnet was left helpless, watching while the enemy vessels repaired their rigging and closed to board his paralysed vessel.
-Outnumbered almost three to one, Bonnet's men would have had little hope of winning a boarding action.
-Bonnet ordered his gunner, George Ross, to blow up the Royal Jamess powder magazine.
-Ross apparently attempted this, but was overruled by the remainder of the crew, who surrendered.
-Rhett arrested the pirates and returned to Charles Town with his prisoners on 3 October 1718.
+As the Henry closed with Bonnet's ship, his crew demanded that he surrender.
+Bonnet at first refused, saying that he would blow up the ship before surrendering, and threatening to shoot any man who did.
+Despite this, the crew won Bonnet over and a white flag was raised.
+After negotiations were shouted between the two ships, Bonnet agreed to surrender unconditionally.
+Rhett returned to Charles Town with his prisoners and the Royal James on 3 October.